borntofrappe/borntofrappe/playground/Components/Code Snippet/README.md

 ## Markup

 The structure described in `index.html` comes from a script using `shiki`.
-Try to replicate the HTML with whatever syntax highlighting is most appropriate for 11ty.

-## div

-Inside the code snippet, add a `div` element describing the icon and the language used for the script.
+Modify the renderer to include a `div` as the first child element of the code snippet.
+Use this container to describe the language of the code.

 For the text, consider one of two variants:

-- language `js`
+- language: `js`

 - title.language: `script.js`

-## scrollbar

-Style the horizontal scrollbar of the unordered list to match the vertical scrollbar of the document.